griffingilreath/rehoboam/README.md

 | `jetson/common/` | Shared utilities (currently heartbeat tracker). |
 | `devtools/dashboard/` | Local-only web UI for inspecting `status/divergence/events` during development. |

+> **Naming note:** The `jetson/` directory contains the backend services, but they run on any Linux host (the Jetson Nano just happens to be the first target).

 ## Prerequisites

 - Jetson Nano (or any Linux host) with Python 3.9+